Please select type of employment

 Total interest payable

-Loan to value ratio or LTV is a ratio of the loan amount you can obtain given the market value of your property.
+Loan-to-value Ratio or LTV is a ratio of the loan amount you can obtain given the market value of your property.
 Generally, the LTV for a Loan against Property ranges between 40% and 75% of your property’s appraised value.
 LTV for a Loan against Property tells you the maximum amount of financing you can get based on the property you are pledging.
 Here, the property is appraised on factors such as its type: commercial or residential, and occupancy.

 Upon knowing the maximum loan value you are eligible for, you can use the Loan against Property EMI calculator to determine your monthly outgo, should you apply for the loan.
-To get started with calculating LTV, enter your desired loan amount and market value of your property in an LTV calculator.
+To get started with calculating LTV, enter your desired loan amount and market value of your property in a LTV calculator.

 The formula that a loan to value ratio calculator uses to compute your loan’s LTV ratio is: